 Applications grow and change as both a driver and a result of business activities.
 Using Faddom and other hybrid cloud management tools is the ideal means for adapting to every business contingency.

 Faddom is a hybrid application dependency mapping tool that helps you visualize your on-premises and cloud infrastructure with continuous, automatic updates — in as little as 60 minutes.
-To learn how Faddom can support real-world business outcomes, just start a free trial to the right!
+To learn how Faddom can support real-world business outcomes, just start a free trial today!